univelop/univelop.github.io/README.md

 To install, just search for 'Visual Studio Code' on the internet or use the [official page](https://code.visualstudio.com/).
 On the official page, you can also find a documentation and with it a how-to-get-started tutorial for your OS.

+### Formatting

+We also strongly recommend the installation of a formatter, that will ensure that e.g. Tables look nice and are easy to read.
+For this, we recommend the installation of the 'Prettier' extension.
+You can find it in the [extension store of Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 ## Use this repository locally

 Follow the [official documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or use the instrucion below.